 Strategic planning is not a ritual.
 It is a management process that must be carried out methodically and systematically and started at the moment of greatest need: when there is no strategic and tactical plan for conducting business.
 Software companies of all sizes should identify today the requirements and opportunities their business will face within one, two or five years and initiate the implementation of the necessary measures in advance, in the proper time.
 If they do not, they will risk meeting the future just as they are today—if their competitors allow them.

-Ernani Ferrari is the chief consultant of the Boston-based firm Mondo Strategies (www.mondostrategies.com) and specializes in business performance in the software industry.
+Ernani Ferrari is a consultant and the founder of the Boston-based firm Mondo Strategies (www.mondostrategies.com) and specializes in business performance in the software industry.
 He serves many small, medium and large companies (such as Microsoft, IBM and Wolters Kluwer), is a frequent international speaker (PMI, AMCHAM, SQE, IBM, etc.) and is the author of several articles and other publications for this market.

 Software metrics and performance indicators are more than simple mathematical and statistical elements.
 They are also elements of psychological and behavioral impact on people and organizations ...